 * * * * *

 (c) * * * For the Department of Defense, in accordance with section 904 of Public Law 109-163 (10 U.S.C.
-144 note), the Office of Small and Disadvantaged Business Utilization has been redesignated as the Office of Small Business Programs. * * *
+144 note), the Office of Small and Disadvantaged Business Utilization has been redesignated as the Office of Small Business Programs.

+* * * * *

 (3) Is responsible to and reports directly to the agency head or the deputy to the agency head (except that for the Department of Defense, the Director of the Office of Small Business Programs reports to the Secretary or the Secretary’s designee);